cmgsalazar/us-elex-2024-bx/README.md

 We created a new column that merges the assembly district and election district numbers, so we have a code consistent with geocode IDs.
 We added all Trump votes and Harris votes, then calculated the differential for choropleth mapping.

+We're using vote differential to visualize the data — instead of simply counting the number of votes — because **lands don't vote; people do**.

 ### `csv` files

 * `bx-assembly_districs.csv` holds all links of Bronx assembly district votes breakdown